On rational maps between moduli spaces of curves and of vector bundles: The genus 3 case: a fibration in Segre cubics.

-\begin{proof}\textit{(of Proposition \ref{segre})} Let $W\eqdef\bigsqcup_{i=1}^{15}L_i$ be the system of $\left( \right)=15$ lines each passing by two points of $Q$.
-Then the restriction of $\varphi_D$ to $\PP^4_Q$ is the full linear system $|\cI_{W}(3)|$.
-Moreover, by the general descpription of the fibers of the semistable boundary given in Remark \ref{piani}, there are couples of $\PP^2$ that are contracted to points of $Sing(\su)=Kum(C)$.
-More precisely we have $10=\left( \right)/2$ couples of $\PP^2$ that are contracted, each couple on a point of the intersection $S_Q\cap Kum(C)$, which is then 10 points.
-Remark now that the intersection of $\su$ with the $\PP^4$ spanned by $\PP^3_B=\PP_c$ and the point in $\tilde{\PP}^3_D$ corresponding to $Q$ is the union $S_Q \cup \PP^3_B \subset \PP^4$.
-Since $deg(\su)=4$ this implies that $deg(S_Q)=3$.
-Now it is known that for any degree $d$ there is an upper bound on the number of ordinary double points which a hypersurface of degree $d$ can have, the so-called Varchenko bound.
-For cubic threefolds this number is ten, and it has been known since the last century that the Segre cubic is the unique (up to isomorphism) cubic with ten nodes.
-Thus we realize immediately that $S_Q$ can not have other double points (for instance due to non transversal intersections of the $\PP^4$ with $\su$) and that it is a Segre cubic in $\PP^4$. \end{proof}
+By the general description of the fibers over semistable non-stable bundles given in Prop. \ref{piani}, there are pairs of $\PP^2$s, spanned by complementary triples of points of $N\subset \PP^4_Q$, that are contracted to points of $Sing(\su)=\Kum(C)$.
+More precisely we have $10=\left( \right)/2$ pairs of $\PP^2$s that are contracted, each pair to a point of the intersection $S_N\cap \Kum(C)$, which is made up of ten points.
+Note that the intersection of $\su$ with the $\PP^4$ spanned by $\PP^3_B=\PP_c$ and the point in $|2D|$ corresponding to $N$ is the union $S_N \cup \PP^3_B \subset \PP^4$.
+Since $deg(\su)=4$ this implies that $deg(S_N)=3$.
+By results of Varchenko \cite{varchenko}, a cubic 3-fold cannot have more than ten isolated double points and the Segre cubic is the unique (up to isomorphism) cubic 3-fold with ten nodes (see also \cite{hu:gsq}, Sect.
+3.2).
+Hence we conclude. \end{proof}

-There is also an interesting locus in the Segre cubic $S_3$, notably given by 15 2-planes contained in $S_3$ each containing 4 of the ten double points \cite{baker}.
-In the case of the fiber $S_Q$ these 2-planes are the images of the fifteen 3-dimensional linear subspaces spanned by four of the six points of $Q$ in $\PP^4_Q$.
-More precisely the fiber of $\varphi_D$ over each stable bundle in these 2-planes is a twisted cubic contained the 3-plane and passing by the 4 points and the intersection of the 3-plane with the line spanned by the remaining 2 points of $Q$.

-Remark moreover that the rational map $\varphi_D$ is resolved to a morphism by first blowing up $\PP^4$ in the 6 points of $Q$ and then along the proper transforms of the 15 lines.
-We leave to the reader the nice exercise to check that the images of 6 exceptional divisors over the points are the six ten-nodal Clebsch surfaces contained in $S_3$.
-On the other hand the images of the other 15 exceptional divisors are the 15 four-nodal Cayley surfaces contained in $S_3$.
-For an account of these surfaces see \cite{huntgem}.

-It is interesting to notice that the existence of a relation between the figure of six points in general position in $\PP^4$, rational normal quartics and the Segre cubic was already known to J.Bronowski \cite{sixpoints}.
+\begin{remark} Lemma \ref{baselocus} and Proposition \ref{rnc} imply that if $g>3$, we will not have a classifying map that contracts all RNCs, since some of them are contained in the base locus.
+Hence we cannot expect an isomorphism of the generic fiber with any compactification of $\cM_{0,2g}$. \end{remark}

+We remark that one can explicitly display set of \textit{boundary} divisors inside $S_N$ over which the fibers of $\varphi_D$ degenerate to lower degree rational normal curves.
+This degeneration of the fibers gives $\varphi_D$ a quite deep modular description in terms of $\cM_{0,6}$, that has been explored and generalized to other higher dimensional moduli spaces in \cite{bolgit}.